18F/cloud-marketplaceholder/_includes/hypothesis.md

 * better inform SaaS purchasing decisions.

 ## Approach
-* Initially, we’re developing a lightweight ordering interface, but most of the behind-the-scenes work remains manual—otherwise known as ‘Wizard of Oz’ prototyping.
+* Our initial approach to the prototype is to develop a lightweight ordering interface.
+Most of the behind-the-scenes work remains manual—otherwise known as ‘Wizard of Oz’ prototyping.
+This may be the direction we continue in or it may not.
+But we want to know what this interface does for users.
-* Instead of a ‘big bang’ approach, we plan to onboard products and customers gradually.
+* We plan to onboard products and customers gradually—choosing those that meet criteria we are expanding to address.